-For the first time in nearly a century, Eugene "Zim" Zimmerman’s legendary 1914 cartooning course is available again in a four-volume e-book edition available to Animation Resources members.
+For the first time in nearly a century, Eugene "Zim" Zimmerman’s legendary 1914 cartooning course is available again in a four-volume e-book edition.
 Lavishly illustrated with nearly 1,000 B&W illustrations and 22 full page color plates, this landmark course deserves a place in every cartoonist’s collection.

 Edited by Stephen Worth and with a foreword by Ralph Bakshi, these books cover a broad range of subjects, from practical advice for aspiring artists to philosophical musings on what it means to be a cartoonist.
 Zim’s infectious sense of humor and vividly observed caricatures leap off the page.
 This drawing course may just be the keystone document of American cartooning.

-For a limited time, the four volume e-book edition of the Zim Course is being offered to Animation Resources subscribers as a benefit of membership.
-JOIN NOW and collect all four!
+For a limited time, the three remaining volumes of the e-book edition of the Zim Course are being offered to Animation Resources subscribers as a benefit of membership.
+JOIN NOW and collect the whole set!

 VISIT OUR GALLERY OF FINE ART PRINTS